Blog – Posted on Monday, Apr 27

 Its biggest claim to fame is perhaps that it enables you to read any book that you purchased from the Kindle Store, from a bestselling short story collection to free samples you downloaded out of curiosity.

-Here are some more benefits of the Kindle Cloud Reader:
+Here are some more benefits it offers:

 In short, the Kindle Cloud Reader is a worthy web-based substitute for the Kindle — in all aspects except for one.
 We’ll talk about that in the next section.